 Experience the charming old fjord town of Ringkøbing, where townsman and well-known architect, Ulrik Plesner, made his impression on the town with his distinctive red brick houses.
 You can also see unique gable decorations on the old houses, a distinct local architectural style.

 The beautiful old towns of Lemvig, Struer and Skive, situated by Limfjord, make great day trips.
 Struer is famous as the home to world-class sound and design company Bang & Olufsen.
 In Holstebro, culture is blooming and the town boasts a distinct, outdoor sculpture by Giacometti, the Woman on a Cart.
-West Jutland offers you numerous quaint little fishing villages, such as White Sand (Hvide Sande) on Holmsland Dune and Thyborøn.
+West Jutland offers you numerous quaint little fishing villages, such as Hvide Sande on Holmsland Dune and Thyborøn.

 Read more about West Jutland.